Ticket types and capacities Follow

 Creating ticket types

 Here you can add an image for your ticket.
-This image will be shown on the page where the customer selects what tickets and items to buy, but it will also show when selling from the TicketCo app.
-If you are selling food and beverage for example it can be a good idea to add an image of a beer on the beer item to make it easier for the person selling to select the right items.
+This image will be displayed as a small icon on the page where the customer selects which tickets/items to buy, and it will also show when selling from the TicketCo app.
+If you are selling snacks and drinks, for example, it can be a good idea to add an image of the item.

 Here you can describe what is included with the ticket, when the ticket is valid, and add any other relevant information.
-This text is displayed both on the purchase page but also on the ticket itself.
+This text is displayed on the purchase page and also on the ticket itself.
+In the example above, we have used this field to explain the age restriction of the child ticket.
+Examples include:

 How to use the item (optional)